 - Expect your group journey through the Museum to take a minimum of 3 hours. - Indicate the size of your group.
 Maximum size of group is 160 for a Docent led tour.
 Please note: we are following the COVID-19 guidelines laid out by the State of Illinois and Governor Pritzker, and final group size will be dependent on current guidelines at the time of your field trip. - Divide your students into groups of 20 prior to arriving at the Museum. - Secure one chaperone for every ten students.
-Each adult exceeding the 1:10 ratio will be charged \$18. - Color code each group of students. - For your safety, all items brought into the Museum are subject to inspection.
+Each adult exceeding the 1:10 ratio will be charged \$18. - Color code each group of students. - For your safety, all items brought into the Museum are subject to inspection. - Backpacks are not allowed in exhibition spaces.
+Large items will need to be left on the bus.

-- Backpacks are not allowed in exhibition spaces.
-Large items will need to be left on the bus. - Pens of any kind are not allowed in the exhibition areas.
+- Pens of any kind are not allowed in the exhibition areas.
 Only pencils are allowed - Be quiet and respectful of others.

-Please do not use your cell phones.
+Please do not use your cell phones. - We ask that students bring headphones/earbuds with them for Museum Audio equipment. - Please note that we are a cashless Museum.
+Legacy Shop purchases must be made with a debit/credit card.

 Students, ages 8-22 \$8 Jan- June

-Special incentive pricing \$5 Jul-Oct
+Special incentive pricing \$5 Jul-Oct \$6 Nov-

-\$6 Nov-

 Dec

 Chaperones up to 1:10 ratio FREE

 Medical / Behavioral Aides FREE

 Bus Drivers / Tour FREE

 Operators

-Chaperones above 1:10 \$18.00
+Chaperones above 1:10 ratio \$18.00

-ratio